Understanding DMARC Reports| EasyDMARC

 Report Details

-Let’s examine what sections the report includes and develop a comprehensive understanding of their significance.
+Let’s examine what sections the report includes and comprehensively understand their significance.

 • PTR/IP Source: This is the IP address used by your server to send emails.
 We identify this IP source to provide you with the service name of your ESP.